MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/describe-the-wsdl-porttype-documentation-schema-with-the-wcf-lob-adapter-sdk.md

 \</wsdl:portType>
 ```

- The values for the documentation elements are obtained from <xref:Microsoft.ServiceModel.Channels.Common.ParameterizedOperationMetadata> for the operation.
+ The values for the documentation elements are obtained from `Microsoft.ServiceModel.Channels.Common.ParameterizedOperationMetadata` for the operation.
 The preceding example was generated as a result of the following example.

 ```csharp
 ParameterizedOperationMetadata om = new ParameterizedOperationMetadata(operationId, operationId);